zbm-dev/zfsbootmenu/docs/guides/general/container-building.rst

 ------------

 Official ZFSBootMenu release assets are built within OCI containers based on the `zbm-builder image <https://github.com/zbm-dev/zfsbootmenu/pkgs/container/zbm-builder>`_.
-The image is built atop Void Linux and provides a predictable environment without the need to install ZFSBootMenu or its dependencies on the host system.
+The image is built atop `Void Linux <https://voidlinux.org/>`_ and provides a predictable environment without the need to install ZFSBootMenu or its dependencies on the host system.
+While ZFSBootMenu is officially packaged for Void Linux and is guaranteed to work well with the tools provided therein, the experience is not always as smooth for users of other distributions.
+System packages for ZFSBootMenu or its requirements may be missing entirely.
+Tooling may be outdated and missing features that ZFSBootMenu uses to provide an enhanced user experience.
+(Where possible, ZFSBootMenu will test for features and work around their absence.)
+The ``zbm-builder`` container image provides a means to work around the limitations of particular distributions and provides all users with first-class ZFSBootMenu support.

 The ``zbm-builder.sh`` script provides a front-end for integrating custom ZFSBootMenu configurations into the build container without the complexity of directly controlling the container runtime.

 Users wishing to build custom ZFSBootMenu images should be familiar with the core concepts of ZFSBootMenu as outlined in the :zbm:`project README <README.md>`.
 For those interested, the :zbm:`container README <releng/docker/README.md>` provides more details on the operation of the ZFSBootMenu build container.
-However, ``zbm-builder.sh`` seeks to abstract away many of the details discussed in that document.
+However, the ``zbm-builder.sh`` :zbm:`build helper <zbm-builder.sh>` provides a front-end for integrating custom ZFSBootMenu configurations into the build container and abstracts away many of the complex details discussed in that document.

 Dependencies
 ------------